- Publisher: Cove Books

 This is the book my father intended to write but never got around to during his lifetime.

-An amateur historian of the battle of Aughrim (where we lived) he collected artefacts from the battlefield which now form the centerpiece of the collection in the village’s interpretative centre
+An amateur historian of the battle of Aughrim (where we lived) he collected artefacts from the battlefield which now form the centerpiece of the collection in the village’s visitor centre

 He would not have written the book as fiction but he would have approved of its factual base.
 Writing history as fiction provides new perspectives on historical figures, their motives, decisions, and actions.
 I believe it enhances our understanding of their dilemmas and it challenges our natural assumption that everything that happened was inevitable.